There has to be a way to overcome.

 She looked at my with an expression my mind will never forget.

-Partly grateful and partly sad, partly happy and partly crying with the bluest eyes ever, the Mom pointed to her beautiful little boy, whom of which was perhaps the most perfect little boy ever.
+Partly grateful and partly sad, partly happy and partly crying with the bluest eyes ever, the Mom pointed to her beautiful little boy, who was perhaps the most perfect little boy ever.

 She said to me, “Because it was his dream wish to come to Disney.”